 - Borders General Hospital satellite unit - 6 stations operating 2 shifts daily .
 BGH is located in Melrose, about an hour's travel south from Edinburgh, in the Borders region.
 Patients are supervised by a consultant nephrologist at regular clinics at BGH.
 Medical emergencies can be dealt with at the hospital in Melrose before transfer. (see the BGH Unit webpages)

 - St Johns Hospital satellite unit - at Livingston, West Lothian - 10 stations, about 40 mins travel to the West.

 Peritoneal dialysis is undertaken by patients at home supervised by the Community Dialysis Team.
-Most patients are receiving CAPD but many carry out automated PD at night.
+Most patients are receiving CAPD but many carry out either CAPD or automated PD at night.
 About 20% of the long-term dialysis patient population are receiving peritoneal dialysis.

 General outpatient nephrology

 More than twelve outpatient sessions are provided each week in general nephrology (ie excluding care of dialysis and transplant patients), over half by consultant staff.
 Clinics take place at the Royal Infirmary, Western General Hospital, at St John's Hospital in West Lothian, and from April 2005 at the Borders General Hospital in Melrose.

 Vascular access and PD catheters